pavelkrolevets/blockchain_course/README.md

 ### 5. Module.
 DeFi projects.
 Final coding exercises.

-* #### Different DeFi projects which have built the foundation for new era in automated finance.
+* #### Different DeFi projects which have built the foundation for the new era of automated finance.
 * #### Practice: create ERC-20 token SWAP, create simple voting contract; create simple escrow contract.